phwl/elec3607-lab/labs/lab4-tayloe/README.md

 The initial simulation provided is for a simulation at 1 MHz.
 WSPR transmits a 4-FSK message.
 Change the simulation so fc=7.0386 MHz and FRQ will step from 7.04010 MHz over the exact range of values of a legal WSPR transmission (i.e. 4-FSK with a 1.4648 Hz tone separation).
 Make an fft plot of I_out and n005 similar to the one above.
 Explain the changes you made in your lab book.
 Note that I have had issues with LTSpice on the M1 Mac crashing but found that I could get it to work by changing the ```.step param FRQ``` command.

 ### Question 2 - Tayloe Detector Measurement (40%)
+First consider which jumpers in J1 need to be in-place to connect the Tayloe detector to the appropriate circuitry.

 Now test your PCB by using a function generator with sine wave inputs to MIXIN at 7.005 MHz, 7.006 MHz and 7.007 MHz and show that it can mix with a carrier of 7 MHz to achieve baseband outputs at 5, 6 and 7 kHz on Qout.
 To do this you will need to reprogram your Si5351 to have a 7 MHz output.
 Describe the expected behaviour in your lab book and include screen shots to demonstrate what you measured.
 The  screen shots should include: